 As will be explained in Section 4 - The Query Language, a filter line or query of the form (category: <something>) matches articles whose CATEGORY field contains <something>.
 The CATEGORY field is very useful, because the New York Times and AP editors put every article in an appropriate category.
-The following is a complete list of the categories used.
+The following is a list of the categories used.
+Unfortunately, the categories do tend to change with time, so this list is not complete.